Simecekk/BonTon-contracts/README.md

-# Shelbot - Charity driven gambling
+# Shelbot - Gambling driven charity

 Purposes of Shelbot is to provide easy way how to gamble with unnecessary money on ton blockchain through telegram bot.